Legislative Agenda, Tracked Bills and Legislative Update

 Opposing infringement of mental health parity: Mental health parity affects psychologists, but more importantly impacts the patients we serve.
 We see access to mental health care as a human right and will always work to ensure citizens of our state benefit from having that right protected.

-Social justice bills: Just as mental health parity is a matter of social justice, WSPA also champions bills that directly affect treatment and/or access to care.
-This often includes supporting expansion of services to underserved communities (e.g., agricultural workers), and protecting vulnerable populations in treatment (e.g., banning sexual orientation change efforts).
+Social Justice bills: Just as mental health parity is a matter of social justice, WSPA also champions bills that directly affect treatment and/or access to care.
+This often includes supporting expansion of services to underserved communities (e.g., agricultural workers), and protecting vulnerable populations in treatment (e.g., banning conversion therapy).
 This priority reflects WSPAs commitment to a psychologically health Washington.